kenhkan/morrison/README.md

 of an IP is copied.

 The implication is that a component has no explicit way to create or destroy an IP.
-A data packet is simply "destroyed" when received by a component and "created" when sent.
+A data packet is simply "created" when sent by a component and "destroyed" when received.

 #### Bounded buffer in connections

 Morrison connection buffer is not bounded.
-Practically, they are bounded by the allowed size of a Unix pipe on the machine.
+Practically, they are bounded by the buffer size of a Unix pipe on the machine.
 In that sense, it does honor the bounded buffer feature of cFBP so that processes do block, but the buffer size is not configurable at the application level.